HOW I STARTED WRITING

 I took a month-long break from writing and experimented with a few different ideas; I needed to come up with something unique, something different, something so ground-breaking that publishers and agents just couldn't ignore it.
 And on 26th December 2014 (my 20th birthday), I started writing what would later be called The Transition.

 THE TRANSITION & MY intro to street promotion

 The Transition was the sixth book I'd ever written, and straight from the start I knew it was the best.
 I'm definitely proud of all my books, but something about it stood out to me.
 I addressed things I never had done before - morality, judgement, friendship and trust - and tied all of that into a story that I (without sounding boastful) I think is fantastic.
 When I finally finished that book, I realised that, if any, this was the story that would make me big.
-But I didn't send it to publishers - not straight away - I did something slightly different.
+But I didn't send it to publishers - not straight away.
 With the rise in popularity of things like the Amazon Kindle Store, Smashwords and Lulu, it's easier than ever for authors to share their work online.
 The only issue with that is, the more books there are online, the harder it is for yours to get noticed.
-I decided I needed to do something different to stand out and get the attention I wanted.
-Something people couldn't ignore.
-So I bought a couple of whiteboards, and a some flyers, and I spent a couple of days that summer coming out onto the street to promote my book.
+I realised I needed to do something different to stand out and get the attention I wanted.
+So I bought a couple of whiteboards, and some flyers, and I spent a couple of days that summer coming out onto the street to talk to people and promote my book.
 And I loved it.

 MY '100 DAYS' CHALLENGE